esamarathon/esas18-layouts/README.md

 To have Twitch ads play automatically when you switch to a certain scene, put `(ads)` somewhere in the scene's name.

-## Transition

-For the overlay transition to work, you need to add a new Stinger, call it `Blank Stinger`, set it to the `BlankTransition.mov` file in the `obs-assets` directory in this bundle, and set the transition point to 900ms.

 ## FlagCarrier Configuration

 You will need to install the [speedcontrol-flagcarrier](https://github.com/speedcontrol/speedcontrol-flagcarrier) bundle to use this part, along with using one of the FlagCarrier applications to set them.